cypress-io/cypress-documentation/content/guides/tooling/typescript-support.md

 <Alert type="info">

-Please note, types of all the parameters taken by implementation callback are inferred automatically based on declared interface.
-Thus, in the example above the `value` will be of type `string` implicitly.
+Types of all the parameters taken by the implementation callback are inferred automatically based on the declared interface.
+Thus, in the example above, the `value` will be of type `string` implicitly.

 </Alert>